sao-eht/ehthops/docs/source/tut_setting_up_calibration.rst

 Setting up the calibration run
 ==============================

-The EHT-HOPS pipeline is driven by a series of shell scripts that execute the various stages of the calibration process step-by-step.
+``ehthops`` pipeline is driven by a series of shell scripts that execute the various stages of the calibration process step-by-step.
 Sample driver scripts for running the entire pipeline are provided in the **scripts** directory of the EHT-HOPS repository.

 Setting up the repository
 -------------------------

 Clone the public git repository for the EHT-HOPS pipeline.
 All the calibrated output files will be created within this directory:

 .. code-block:: bash